adelkaiarullin/data-driven/README.md

 # data-driven
-The repository containts algorithms to identify unknown system dynamics by observerd data
+The repository contains algorithms to identify unknown system dynamics by observerd data